developer-zebra/developer-zebra-site/src/ehs/3-0/guide/setup/index.md

 ## Overview

 These instructions provide a basic understanding of the installation, configuration, usage and essential workings of Enterprise Home Screen, and are recommended for anyone unfamiliar with first-time EHS setup.
-Please note that everything detailed here also can be automated through a Mobile Device Management (MDM) system and with direct manipulation of the EHS config file, which is documented in the [Advanced Settings](../settings) section.
+Please note that everything detailed here also can be automated through a Enterprise Mobile Management (EMM) system and with direct manipulation of the EHS config file, which is documented in the [Advanced Settings](../settings) section.

-Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](../../../../emdk-for-android) or remotely using [StageNow](../../../../stagenow) or a third-party mobile device management (MDM) system (if supported by that MDM system).
+Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](../../../../emdk-for-android) or remotely using [StageNow](../../../../stagenow) or a third-party EMM system (if supported by that EMM system).
 EHS simply puts these capabilities into a single, convenient tool.

 > <b>Note</b>: Installation and setup requires that the EHS .apk file be present on a PC or Mac that can communicate with the target device and write to all storage areas.
 If necessary, please [download EHS](../../download) and establish connectivity between the computer and device.
 Then resume from here.